jackmaden/philosophybreak/src/pages/articles/free-will-illusion-sam-harris/index.md

 >Free will _is_ an illusion.
 Our wills are simply not of our own making.
 Thoughts and intentions emerge from background causes of which we are unaware and over which we exert no conscious control.
 We do not have the freedom we think we have.

-And, as uncomfortable as this may be, it's very much consistent with neuroscientific research.
+And, as uncomfortable as this may be, it's very much consistent with some neuroscientific research.

 ## Decisions in the brain occur before you are conscious of them